DENISE McCOY LITERACY AWARD

 Denise McCoy Literacy Award

-This year’s Denise McCoy Literacy Award (Little d Award), will take place virtually on December 3, 2020 at 7 p.m. via Zoom.
-To register, purchase books or donate click button below, or call our office at 518-438-2039.
+This year’s Denise McCoy Literacy Award (Little d Award), took place virtually on December 3, 2020 via Zoom.

 2020 Recipient of the Denise McCoy Literacy Award